danbrady/Static-Site-Boilerplate/README.md

 * Automatically compress PNG, GIF, JPG, and SVG files when added to folder
 * Automatic linting (via JSHint and CSSlint), concatenation, and minification of JS and CSS files
 * SASS and Autoprefixer integration
-* Browser auto-refresh on save (via Livereload plugin)
+* Browser auto-refresh on save (via LiveReload plugin)
+* Include HTML into other HTML files

 ##**Prerequisites**

 - [NodeJS](http://nodejs.org/) and NPM
 - Grunt CLI (`npm install -g grunt`)
-- [Livereload Plugins](http://feedback.livereload.com/knowledgebase/articles/86242-how-do-i-install-and-use-the-browser-extensions-) for Chrome, Firefox, and Safari (*Optional*)
+- [LiveReload Plugins](http://feedback.livereload.com/knowledgebase/articles/86242-how-do-i-install-and-use-the-browser-extensions-) for Chrome, Firefox, and Safari (*Optional*)

 ## Running
 1. Navigate to repo folder in terminal and run `npm install` (may need to `sudo npm install`)
 2. Run `grunt` to start watching `src` directory for changes
+3. Point your browser to the generated 'build' directory, but map your Chrome workspace to the `src` directory for in-browser editing.
+(Be sure to deactivate LiveReload first.)

 ## Notes

+#### *** Includes ***

+Place your HTML fragments that you might on use on multiple page (e.g. footer) into the `_includes` directory.
+To include it use `_includes/sample.html` in your HTML.
+A Grunt task with auto-recompile all the HTML files.

 #### ***Compressing Images***